jpouch/qPCR-Biomark/README.md

 livak_method.R is an R script which performs normalization to a reference gene according to the Livak's method (2^-∆∆Ct - see [article](http://www.gene-quantification.de/livak-2001.pdf)).
 In this script, only a ∆Ct between reference gene and target gene is calculated.
 If you wish to calculate ∆∆Ct between reference group and condition group, please ask for related R script (see contact below).
 A function to perform the normalization to multiple reference genes using the geometric mean is also described.

-pfaffl_method.R is an R script which performs normalization to a reference gene according to the Pfaffl's method (see [article] (http://www.gene-quantification.de/pfaffl-nar-2001.pdf)).
+pfaffl_method.R is an R script which performs normalization to a reference sample and a reference gene according to the Pfaffl's method (see [article] (http://www.gene-quantification.de/pfaffl-nar-2001.pdf)).
 In this script, you will need to have added efficiency value for each gene (as described in pre_process_data.txt).

 #### Analysis